 Is it any good?

-You can call it "teen flick," but writer/director Cameron Crowe (Almost Famous) tells a story about people who just happen to be teens.
+You can call it a "teen flick," but writer/director Cameron Crowe (Almost Famous) tells a story about people who just happen to be teens.
 A frank portrait of teens on the cusp of adulthood, this movie mines a type of movie that has acquired a (deservedly) negative reputation and comes up with gold.
 Utilizing stock elements of the genre -- hip soundtrack, slacker kids, and screwed-up families -- Crowe finds the stuff of great drama.

 Much of the humor is found in adolescent awkwardness.
 Viewers can't help but feel Lloyd's angst as he asks Diane out, deals with her father, and evades an overzealous guidance counselor.
 But the movie's serious themes ring true as well.
-Diane's father isn't dismissed as a criminal who wants to keep the lovers apart.
-His stealing is a misguided effort to give his daughter the best of everything.
+Diane's father isn't dismissed as a criminal who wants to keep the lovers apart; his stealing is a misguided effort to give his daughter the best of everything.
 Eric Stoltz (Some Kind of Wonderful) and Lili Taylor round out a superb supporting cast.

 Families can talk about...

 Families can talk about why Diane trusts Lloyd and why Diane's father acts the way he does.
 Also, how do Diane and Lloyd cope with the stresses of teenage life?

 Do you think this movie is still relevant?
 Why, or why not?

 Why do you think this movie is considered a teen classic?